-The external appearance of the baby's genitalia is not differentiated (i.e. visibly male or female) until 12 weeks of gestation and therefore even if the ultrasound was optimal we would not expect to be able to visualize the external appearance of the fetal sex/genitalia.
+The external appearance of the baby's genitalia is not differentiated (i.e. visibly male or female) until 12 weeks of gestation and therefore even if the ultrasound was optimal we would not expect it to allow visualization of the external appearance of the fetal sex/genitalia.
 It is possible to see the external appearance of the fetal genitalia after 12 weeks of gestation.